-It's the second most wonderful time of year!
 The Six Nations rugby is back to cheer us up after a cold and dreary winter.
 Where better to cheer on your favourites than from one of the best rugby pubs on our route?
-Find real ales, pies and pints of atmosphere at one of these six beauties.
+We’ve rounded up our six favourite pubs in London, and our six favourite pubs along our route.
+Find real ales, pies and pints of atmosphere at one of these 12 beauties.
 Or try them all for a Grand Slam.

 ‘The Smack’ is situated in at the end of Old Leigh, an old fishing hamlet mentioned in the doomsday book in 1068.
 Inside it is warm and friendly with lip smackingly good ales, lots of big screens and all seven Sky Sports channels means you won’t need to keep pulling out your phone to check the score!

 A quick punt from Upminster station, The Junction serves plenty of ‘proper’ beer and has enough screens so you’ll never miss a second of the match.
 A favourite for those heading into London for a night out afterwards, although you may not make the conversion that far.
 For the Six Nations the pub is offering a discount on some drinks on the menu.
 Pop in and the friendly staff will be happy to line you up.

 An ankle tap from West Horndon station, The Railway Tavern sports two large screens for all your rugby needs.
 A village pub that’s really at the heart of the community you’ll find it attracts a great crowd.
 Plus it’s got strong rail credentials as it was built in 1886, the same year steam locomotives began to run West Horndon (formerly East Horndon) from London Fenchurch Street so it gets our vote.